Dos and Don’ts In Singapore

 Hawker centres can be busy at times, particularly during lunch and dinner hours.

-To ensure the seat is readily available after spending time queuing to buy the food from the stall, the locals usually reserve the seat by placing either
+To ensure the seat is readily available after getting the food from the stall, the locals usually reserve the seat by placing either

 Yep, you see it right.
 Tissue paper.